pregnancy symptoms

 Nausea

 Are you waking up in the morning and running to the bathroom because of nausea?
-It could be something you ate, but you could be suffering from morning sickness.
+It could be something you ate, but you could suffer from morning sickness.
 Ask any woman who has suffered from morning sickness and they will tell you, it is one of the most horrible pregnancy symptoms there is.
 Nausea usually comes from the extra amounts of estrogenin your body.
 Ask your gynecologist for advice; there are things you can do to help your nausea and if it is really bad, there is safe medication.
 Do not take over-the-counter medication though, get professional and medical help.

 Constipation